-I am a freelance analyst, journalist and editor, covering healthcare, government and IT, often in combination.
-I write for publications including The Register, The Guardian and ComputerWeekly.com and edit In Our View, Socitm’s magazine for members.
+I am a freelance journalist, editor and analyst, covering healthcare, government and IT, often in combination.
+I write for publications including ComputerWeekly.com, The Register and PublicTechnology and edit In Our View, Socitm’s magazine for members.
 A selection of articles can be found through the portfolio pages linked from the navigation bar, and through the map below.

 I worked as an analyst for EHI Intelligence (now Digital Health Intelligence) and Kable, in both cases focusing on healthcare IT.
 Before becoming an analyst, I was launch editor of SmartHealthcare.com, relaunched it as Guardian Healthcare Network and then opened its sister site Guardian Social Care Network.
 I originally joined Guardian News and Media in February 2008 as news editor of Government Computing magazine, after editing Elsevier’s Infosecurity magazine.

 I have written about the public sector and IT for nearly two decades, as a reporter for Computing then as a freelance journalist for titles including the Guardian, Health Service Journal and Government Computing.
 This has included coverage of general computing issues, but I have had a focus on government and healthcare – both IT topics and management issues – for many years.

 You can contact me on +44 7967 502073 or mail [AT] samathieson.com.